microsoft/quantum-viz.js/README.md

 ## Getting Started
 ### Installation
-Include `quantum-viz.js` by using it directly from CDN:
+Include `quantum-viz.js` in your HTML page by using it directly from CDN:
 ```html
 <script src="https://unpkg.com/@microsoft/quantum-viz.js"></script>
 ```